-Students are responsible for submitting the VTAG application to the Office of Financial Aid.
-First-year students and other students who did not receive the grant the previous year must complete a VTAG application and return it to the Office of Financial Aid postmarked by the priority deadline of July 31, 2018.
+Eligible students are responsible for submitting the VTAG application to the Office of Financial Aid.
+First-year students and other students who did not receive the grant the previous year must complete a VTAG application and return it to the Office of Financial Aid postmarked by the priority deadline of July 31, 2021.
 (VTAG will be automatically renewed for students who received it during the previous academic year and who continue to meet eligibility requirements.)
 Applications received after the priority deadline date may receive consideration for partial funding, if funds are available.
-The VTAG application.pdf.
+The VTAG application is available at schev.edu/docs/2122VTAG.

-The award amount is subject to change depending on available funding from the Commonwealth of Virginia and the number of eligible applicants.
+The VTAG award amount is subject to change depending on available funding from the Commonwealth of Virginia and the number of eligible applicants.
 Generally, the fall award amount is known by the start of the fall term; SCHEV generally does not determine the actual spring award amount until the middle of spring term.

-Other State Grant Programs Some states provide state grant assistance to residents of their state and allow this assistance to be used at a university outside of their state.
+Other State Grant Programs: Some states provide state grant assistance to residents of their state and allow this assistance to be used at a university outside of their state.
 Contact your state's higher education agency to determine if such assistance is available and the deadlines by which you must apply.
 The University of Richmond expects that eligible students will apply for their state programs.